Julien-Elie/usenet-signcontrol/README.md

 to execute `chown user $(tty)` as _root_ before running **signcontrol.py** as _user_ to allow the input of a passphrase.  (**gpg** will otherwise fail.)

+For optimal results, in case you'll use non-ASCII characters in control messages and descriptions, please use UTF-8 for the encoding of your terminal input and the checkgroups file.

 ## Support

 To report an issue or ask a question, please use the [issue tracker on